amaddeus/punished-kirsh/README.md

 3436 validates my method decision in including people who didn’t test but who had people around them test positive:
 >Did not test, but others around me did test

-I appreciate the candor of some of the respondents, things like,

->I'm an older broad

->We are both old & fat with the usual health issues.

->I took advantage of my husband bringing my food on a tray (haha)

->I can't be sure that I had covid because obviously I have no interest in being tested for it.
-I did try to spread it to my doctor though.

->I was pregnant and could smell EVERYTHING.
-Then my husband and I got a weird cold and he couldn't move and I couldn't smell (which was a relief at the time).

 What do we do with cases like 4087?:
 >I did test positive for Covid once on a home test BUT I am part of the EMBARK study at Cedar Sinai and those tests show that I have never had it.